-- selling raffle tickets for a donated item, selling donated items such as plants that students grow from seed or selling art and crafts created by students or their families.
-(Local businesses may be willing to make donations for a worthy cause.
-This is especially useful if the students' families can't afford to do this.)
+- Sell raffle tickets: The tickets could be for donated items, plants that students grow from seed, or art and crafts created by students or their families.
+Local businesses may be willing to make donations for a worthy cause.
+This is especially useful if the students' families can't afford to do this.

-- selling tickets for services performed voluntarily by parents or students.
-(A student could sell a ticket to mow a lawn, babysit or pet sit; a parent could sell a service related to his or her career, training or practical experience, such as making a cake, cutting someone's hair, cleaning gutters, etc.)
+- Sell tickets for services: These services could be performed voluntarily by parents or students.
+A student could sell a ticket to mow a lawn, babysit, or pet sit; a parent could sell a service related to his or her career, training, or practical experience, such as making a cake, cutting someone's hair, cleaning gutters, etc.

-- selling tickets for a special event in which all the performers provide their services voluntarily or in which all of the items used at the event are donated (Examples include a drama performance, a school dance or a potluck meal.
-In return for a little publicity, businesses may be happy to donate food.)
+- Sell tickets for a special event: This event would be one in which all performers provide their services voluntarily or in which all of the items used at the event are donated.
+Examples include a drama performance, a school dance, or a potluck meal.
+In return for a little publicity, businesses may be happy to donate food.

 More Fundraising Ideas